logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 How do I enter a K10+, or K5, or SDQ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These measures tools, K10+, K5 and SDQ, are entered as an `Outcome Collection Occasion <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#outcome-collection-occasion-data-elements>`_.
+These measures tools, K10+, K5 and SDQ, are entered as
+an `Outcome Collection Occasion <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#outcome-collection-occasion-data-elements>`_.

-Refer to the online User Guide :ref:`outcome-collection-occasion-data`.
+Refer to the online user guide :ref:`outcome-collection-occasion-data`.

 .. _enter-delete-data-faq: